Youbegood/rsschool-cv/cv.md

 ## Currently

-Work as a freelancer
+Work as a freelancer.

 ### Specialized in

-UI/UX Design
+UI/UX Design.

 ## Education